 NASA shares stunning images created by combining data from Hubble Space Telescope and Chandra X-ray Observatory

-The third is a galaxy that merged a spiral galaxy collided with a galaxy.
-This gravitational interaction can waves of star formation.
+The third is a galaxy that merged after a spiral galaxy collided with a smaller galaxy.
+This gravitational interaction can generate waves of star formation.
 Chandra’s X-ray data (purple) combined with optical images from the Hubble Space Telescope (red, green and blue).

 No comments: